DaniqueT/LCR-Rot-hop-Kfont_plus_plus/README.md

 # LCR-Rot-hop-Kfont++

-Source code for Injecting Knowledge from a Domain Sentiment Ontology in a Neural Approach for Aspect-Based Sentiment Classification.
+Source code for injecting knowledge from a domain-specific ontology into LCR-Rot-hop++ inspired by work on Kformer for Aspect-Based Sentiment Classification.

 ## Setup
 - Create environment